Key Takeaways

 Replace this with the break-even formula once campaigns have 14–21 days of conversion data.

-Rather than doing this calculation by hand for every ASIN, use our dedicated Amazon PPC Cost Calculator.
+Rather than doing this calculation by hand for every ASIN, use a dedicated Amazon PPC cost calculator.
 Enter your product price, COGS, Amazon fees, and conversion rate, and the calculator instantly produces:

 The calculator also shows whether your current CPC bid is within the safe range, above target but below break-even, or above break-even (losing money on every click) with a specific verdict and recommended action.